BS/MS Dual Degree Program

 Research-Oriented Curriculum

-In addition to your academic coursework, once accepted to the BS/MS program, your focus will shift to your thesis research, as outlined in this timeline.
+In addition to your academic coursework, once accepted to the BS/MS program, your focus will shift to your thesis research.

 Work with our highly accomplished faculty at every stage of experimental, hands-on research: studying biological processes, modeling novel compounds, synthesizing these compounds and testing their effects.